madelinebriere/docker-tutorial/README.md

 This is simplified in the `2_docker_reset.sh` script in the util folder, which removes old docker containers and runs the `docker_parallelize.py` script.
 Note that it does not handle data fetching.

 The steps described prior will launch a number of Docker containers, each of which will analyze a portion of the data using the `docker_analyze.py` script.
 This lets us parallelize the work across several workers, which can be launched on separate machines.
 We still see the same output from this script as the normal data analysis because the results are aggregated at the end of the process.
-You should see the same output from this series of steps as the "normal" analysis.
+You should see the same output from this series of steps as the "normal" analysis. *This will take a couple of minutes, so be patient.*

 #
 #